-The goal of this paper is to present a new online tool used for calculating phonotactic metrics: the UCI Phonotactic Calculator (https://phonotactics.socsci.uci.edu/).
-This tool has several advantages compared to existing tools for computing phonotactic acceptability: it allows users to supply their own training data, meaning it can be run on any language where a corpus representing the lexicon is available; it computes a wider range of metrics than is typical; and it provides an accessible point-and-click interface that allows researchers with more modest technical backgrounds to take advantage of phonotactic models.
+The goal of this paper is to present a new online tool used for calculating phonotactic metrics: the University of California, Irvine (UCI) Phonotactic Calculator (https://phonotactics.socsci.uci.edu/).
+This tool has several advantages compared to existing tools for computing graded lexical statistics: it allows users to supply their own training data, meaning it can be run on any language where a corpus representing the lexicon is available; it computes a wider range of metrics than is typical; and it provides an accessible point-and-click interface that allows researchers with more modest technical backgrounds to take advantage of phonotactic models.